daimh/sge/README.md

 We have been using and maintaining this software at Michigan Neuroscience Institute, University of Michigan for over a decade.
 It is stable and good enough for a small HPC cluster.
 Here we share it on github, hoping more peoples can benefit from it.

+## Improvements

+- Underscore in port service name 'sge\_qmaster/sge\_execd' is changed to hyphen in all C files and shell scripts, saving us from modifying /etc/services each time
+- Systemd support
+- Version is changed to the commit version of this github repo
+- All warning are fixed on Arch Linux.
+Most of them were caused by 'smarter' gcc, new SSL, new GLIBC, obsolete function such 'sigignore', depreciated function such as 'readdir\_r'.
+- CMake compiling support.
+This paved the way for easier maintenance in future.
+It took 38 seconds to compile in parallel and install on an 8-core old machine, while it took 302 seconds with the legacy SGE way, and 377 seconds with makepkg.

 ## Three installation methods

 - CMake